 In June 2018, the FASB issued ASU 2018-08, Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made, (topic 958).
 The ASU clarifies when the transfer of an asset or the extinguishment of a liability (the transaction) meets the definition of an exchange transaction or a contribution.
 When the transaction is an exchange transaction, an entity must apply Topic 606, Revenue from Contracts with Customers or other applicable Topics.
 When the transaction is a contribution, the ASU clarifies when the contribution is conditional and when revenue should be recognized.
-The amendments in the ASU are effective for annual periods beginning after December 15, 2018 for contributions received and effective for fiscal years beginning after December 15, 2019 for contributions made.
+The amendments in the ASU are effective for annual periods beginning after December 15, 2018 for contributions made.
 Early adoption is permitted.
 The amendments should be applied on a modified prospective basis.
 However, retrospective application is permitted.
 Management is evaluating the impact the amendments in this ASU will have on the consolidated financial statements.